| |||

 For Example 2.16, the

-LISA+ parser warns that the range of parameter b_dtcm_size is being
+LISA+ parser warns that the range of parameter b_dtcm_size

-restricted to [0x450000, 0xef0000].
+restricted to [0x450000, 0xef0000]

 Example 2.16.
 Range restriction warning